UCLComputerScience/COMP0016_2020_21_Team25/Admin Site/README.md

 # Admin Site

-The companion web app to the **IBM FISE Concierge** allowing friends of (elderly) users to set up accounts and manage the details of all users in their circle.
-Admins have the ability to add and remove services from user accounts and view service usage history for each user.
+The companion web app to the **IBM FISE Concierge** allowing friends of (elderly) users to set up accounts and manage the details of all members in their circle. **Admins** have the ability to add and remove services from member accounts and view service usage history for each member.

 ## Prerequisites

-To get started with development, you will need a browser that runs JavaScript and some extra prerequisites:
+To get started with development, you will need a browser that runs `JavaScript` and some extra prerequisites:

 - [Node.js](https://nodejs.org) - Package manager
 - [npm](https://www.npmjs.com/get-npm) - This should come with your Node installation.